-In late 2019, we will launch a system to treat slipped capital femoral ephiphysis.
+In early 2020, we will launch a system to treat slipped capital femoral ephiphysis.
 This system will consist of a line of implants and enhanced instrumentation to treat this common injury to the ball of the upper femur.

-PNP | Tibia
+Pediatric Nailing Platform | Tibia

-In late 2019, we will launch the Pediatric Nailing Platform | Tibia, which will utilize the same enhanced instrumentation in the PNP | Femur system, which was introduced in 2018.
+In late 2020, we plan to launch the Pediatric Nailing Platform | Tibia, which will utilize the same enhanced instrumentation in the Pediatric Nailing Platform | Femur system, which was introduced in 2018.
 This system will treat deformities and traumatic injuries of the tibia.